 In prior years, the Town has received proceeds from various grants.
 Periodic audits of these grants are required and certain costs may be questioned as not being appropriate expenditures under the grant agreements.
 Such audits could result in the refund of grant moneys to the grantor agencies.
 Management believes that any required refunds will be immaterial.
 No provision has been made in the accompanying financial statements for the grant monies.

 VI.
 Significant Effects of Subsequent Events

-Subsequent events occurring after the statement of financial position date have been evaluated through October 17, 2019, which is the date the financial statements were available to be issued.
-There were no subsequent events that came to our attention after the audit that would have a significant effect on the Town.
+Subsequent events occurring after the statement of financial position date have been evaluated through September 20, 2021, which is the date the financial statements were available to be issued.